nlpub/russe/2018/wsi/index.md

 # A Shared Task on Word Sense Induction and Disambiguation for the Russian Language

-We invite you to participate in the shared task on Word Sense Induction and Disambiguation for the Russian Language co-located with the [Dialogue 2018 conference](http://www.dialog-21.ru/en/).
+We invite you to participate in the shared task on Word Sense Induction and Disambiguation for the Russian Language co-located with the [Dialogue 2018 conference](http://www.dialog-21.ru/en/). **The train dataset and detailed instructions for participants are available at our [Github repository](https://nlpub.github.io/russe-wsi-kit/)**.

 ## Motivation